 What The People In China Eat For The Mid autumn Festival

 Many delicacies are prepared for the family to share during the festival.
-Mooncakes are the most important food prepared in memory of the Moon Goddess Chang’e. they are made using different fillings with a thick pastry as the outer covering.
-Moon cakes are available only this time of the year so grab them while you can.
-Hairy crabs are also enjoyed at this time.
-It’s a specialty in Shanghai, it is said that during this time of the year crabs are getting ready to lay their eggs which makes them all the more delicious.
-They taste the best along with ginger and vinegar.
+Mooncakes are the most important food prepared in memory of the Moon Goddess Chang’e.
+They are made using different fillings with a thick pastry as the outer covering.
+Moon cakes are available only this time of the year so grab them.
+One may choose from different mooncake filling types as per their taste and pocket-size.

-Chinese people believe that some foods bring them luck, one such food is taro.
-Taro, according to them stands for ‘luck is inside’, so, eating taro will eliminate their bad luck and bring them only good luck.
+Chinese people believe that some foods bring them luck.
+One such food is taro.
+Taro, according to them, stands for ‘luck is inside,’ so eating taro will eliminate their bad luck and bring them only good luck.
 They’re eaten as a main course.
 River snails are consumed to improve one’s eyesight.
 They’re cooked using medicinal herbs to eliminate their smell.
-Other things including pumpkin, watermelon, lotus root, pears and duck are also eaten for their nutritional value and significance.
+Other things, including pumpkin, watermelon, lotus root, pears, and duck, are also eaten for their nutritional value and significance.